ghinanto/virgo-bologna.github.io/README.md

 ## Long Range Planning Brief

-As part of the Canadian Subatomic Physics Long Range Planning process, the EIC Canada Collaboration has prepared a [briefing document](assets/docs/2020_SAP_LRP_EIC_Canada_Brief.pdf).
+As part of the Canadian Subatomic Physics Long Range Planning process, the EIC Canada Collaboration has prepared a [briefing document](assets/docs/2020_SAP_LRP_EIC_Canada_Brief.pdf) that outlines our plans for participation in the EIC project.

+## Interest in Research at the EIC?

+We are currently accepting applications for both [graduate students](graduate-students/index.md) and [undergraduate summer research students](undergraduate-students/index.md) interested in research at the EIC.

 ## Code of Conduct